Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Numerical Results

 \section{Numerical Results}

-In this section, we evaluate the performance of two types of monolithic AMG preconditioners, namely \Mh{} and the defect-correction method.
+We compare the \Mh{} preconditioner with the proposed defect-correction AMG preconditioner using two different relaxation types: additive Vanka and DLSC.
 The \Mh{} preconditioner is constructed by applying~\cref{alg:stokes_mg_setup} directly to the high-order discretization ($K_0$), while defect correction applies~\cref{alg:stokes_mg_setup} to an auxiliary operator, $K_1$.
 For the defect-correction (DC) preconditioners, we consider three different relaxation schedules: \cMphHLO{}, \cMphHO{}, and \cMphLO{}.
 The \cMphHLO{} preconditioner performs pre- and post-relaxation on all levels of the hierarchy, except for the coarsest level ($n_{lvls}$) where an exact solution is used. \cMphHO{} skips relaxation on the $K_1$ system, but performs relaxation on the $K_0$ system and remaining levels of the \isoptwopone{} hierarchy, except for a direct solve on the coarsest level. \cMphLO{} skips relaxation on the $K_0$ system and performs pre- and post-relaxation on remaining levels, except for a direct solve on the coarsest level.
-A solver diagram for the defect-correction approach is given in~\cref{fig:solver_diagram}.
-In the case of \Mh{}, the diagram reduces to Krylov solver being connected directly to Monolithic AMG based on $K_0$.

-We also explore additional preconditioning variants based on the defect-correction operator in the following sections.
+A solver diagram for the defect-correction approach using Vanka relaxation is given in~\cref{fig:solver_diagram}. \Mh{} is similar (incorporating our AMG enhancements) except that the Krylov solver is directly applied to monolithic AMG based on $K_0$.
+We will also explore additional preconditioning variants (described later) based on the defect-correction operator.
 The notation for all relevant parameters and solvers is summarized in~\cref{table:param_ref}.

+In the defect-correction preconditioners using DLSC, we perform two iterations of DLSC without Krylov acceleration during relaxation.
+The optimal degree of the Chebyshev polynomial depends on the stage of~\cref{alg:DLSC} and the mesh type, as outlined in~\cref{table:lsd_dgs_config}.
+For 3D meshes, higher Chebyshev polynomial degrees are necessary to achieve convergence rates similar to Vanka relaxation.
+We note that the pressure-correction step is often the limiting factor for convergence, particularly for 3D problems, where higher polynomial degrees are needed to achieve convergence rates comparable to 2D cases.

-As a point of comparison for the monolithic AMG preconditioners, we employ an inexact \cMuzawa{} preconditioner~\cite{elman2014finite}.
-The \cMuzawa{} preconditioner computes the velocity and pressure updates, $[\vec{\delta u}, \delta p]$, as follows:
+As a point of comparison for the monolithic AMG preconditioners, we consider a block-triangular (or inexact Uzawa) preconditioner, denoted by \cMBTP{}.
+This preconditioner approximates the lower-triangular factor in the block factorization of the Stokes operator~\cite{elman2014finite,notay2019convergence}.
+It computes the velocity and pressure updates, $[\vec{\delta u}, \delta p]$, as follows:

 where $[\vec{r_u}, r_p]=b-Kx$, $Q_{A}^{-1}$ represents an approximation of the vector Laplacian inverse, and $Q_{B}^{-1}$ denotes an exact or approximate inverse of the pressure-mass matrix, depending on the context.
 To approximate $Q_{A}^{-1}$, we employ a single V-cycle of SA-AMG\@.
 For $Q_{B}^{-1}$, we use either an exact or approximate mass-matrix inverse, as outlined in~\cite{elman2014finite}.
 The approach to $Q_{B}^{-1}$ is influenced by the discretization used.
 In the \ptwoponedisc{} case, $Q_{B}$ is block-diagonal, enabling us to compute the exact inverse at low cost.
 However, when using the \ptwopone{} discretization, we approximate the action of $Q_{B}^{-1}$ using a single V-cycle of SA-AMG\@.
 The SA-AMG solvers are assembled using evolution SoC, standard aggregation, and standard prolongator smoothing for interpolation.
 For multigrid relaxation, we employ two steps of Krylov-wrapped Jacobi relaxation.